MarkoPapic/PartialUpdater/README.md

 	public string Website { get; set; }
 }
 ```
 Now imagine a user edits the post title and author's email in the browser (or some other remote app) and wants to save it.
-They could send the JSON representation of the updated post over the network and then you would replace the original post with the updated one.
-That way, they could end up sending a large amount of unnecessary data over the network (including post content which can be large) along with the post title and author's email that need to be updated.
+They could send the JSON representation of the updated post over network and then you would replace the original post with the updated one.
+That way, they could end up sending a large amount of unnecessary data over network (including post content which can be large) along with the post title and author's email that need to be updated.
 With Partial Updater, a client can send JSON that only contains the fields that need to be updated:
 ```json
 {
 	"author": {